Table of Contents

 What can I substitute for achiote seeds?

 Paprika or turmeric can mimic the color, but they lack the unique earthy flavor.
-Mixing paprika with a touch of nutmeg gets closer to the real thing.
+For closest results, mix paprika with a touch of nutmeg and a small amount of cumin.
+Saffron provides color similarity but is much more expensive and has a different flavor profile.

 Is achiote safe to consume?